 Macomb real estate is some of the most expensive in Michigan, although Macomb house values don't compare to the most expensive real estate in the U.S.

-Unlike some towns, Macomb isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Macomb are a mix of both white- and blue-collar jobs.
-Overall, Macomb is a town of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Macomb who work in office and administrative support (14.35%), management occupations (11.87%), and sales jobs (11.38%).
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Macomb is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Macomb is a town of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Macomb who work in management occupations (11.51%), office and administrative support (11.27%), and sales jobs (10.28%).

 Also of interest is that Macomb has more people living here who work in computers and math than 95% of the places in the US.

-The population of Macomb is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 34.37% of adults in Macomb have a bachelor's degree or even advanced degree.
+The education level of Macomb citizens is very high relative to the national average among all cities (21.84%): 34.70% of adults in Macomb have a bachelor's degree or even advanced degree.

+Macomb is a somewhat ethnically-diverse town.
 The people who call Macomb home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Macomb residents report their race to be White, followed by Asian.
-Important ancestries of people in Macomb include German, Polish, Irish, and English.
+The greatest number of Macomb residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Macomb include German, Polish, Italian, Irish, and English.

 The most common language spoken in Macomb is English.
-Other important languages spoken here include Italian and Other Indo-European.
+Other important languages spoken here include Italian and Polish.